-The Letter Agreement further provides that the Company will use its reasonable best efforts to obtain stockholder approval of the issuance of shares of the Company's common stock under the Warrants and SPA.
-The Company also agreed to certain exclusivity provisions during the term of the Letter Agreement and to reimburse certain expenses of Stonepeak and Evolve in the event definitive agreements for the Proposed Transaction are not executed.
+The Letter Agreement further requires that the Company use its reasonable best efforts to obtain stockholder approval of the issuance of shares of the Company's common stock under the Warrants and SPA.
+On June 30, 2021, the stockholders of the Company, at a special meeting, approved the issuance of shares of the Company's common stock under the Warrants and SPA.